bers31/bernardo.github.io/README.md

 ## 🎯 Professional Summary

 Informatics graduate (S.Kom.) from Universitas Diponegoro with hands-on experience as a Data Analyst.
-I turn raw data into decisions using Python, SQL, and machine learning, and my current focus is Natural Language Processing, specifically Aspect-Based Sentiment Analysis (ABSA) and Aspect Sentiment Quad Extraction (ASQE), alongside structured data analysis for business and property investment.
-I like owning a project end to end: designing the data schema, building the model, and shipping a dashboard that a non-technical stakeholder can actually use.
+Skilled in Python, SQL, machine learning, and Natural Language Processing, with a focus on ABSA and ASQE.
+Experienced in transforming raw data into actionable insights for business and property investment, from data modeling and analysis to building dashboards for non-technical stakeholders.

 ---